Esri/node-arcgis/source/index.md

 })
 ```

 ---

 ## `organization`

 > Organizations are the central entities in the ArcGIS platform.
-All users belong to an Organization.
+All users belong to an Organization, even [developer accounts](http://developers.arcgis.com/plans), which have an organization with a single user.

-This object us used to interact with an Organization within the domains Portal - ArcGIS Online for example has many organizations that can be interacted with.
+This method is used to retrieve and interact with an Organization within the domains Portal - ArcGIS Online for example has many organizations that can be interacted with.
 An on-premises version of Portal or Server may have fewer, if not just one.

-Calling the function without any parameters will create an object that interacts with the organization that is currently authenticated.
-Calling the function with an organizations ID will interact with that organization from the perspective of a public user.

 **Params:**
 String of an Org Id.